Is decriminalizing drugs a deadly mistake?

-LOS ANGELES (NewsNation) — More Americans died of drug overdoses in 2021 than in any previous year.
+LOS ANGELES, Calif.
+(NewsNation) — More Americans died of drug overdoses in 2021 than in any previous year.
 It’s a grim milestone as new numbers show one state, which has enacted a program to treat drug addiction, may have made things even worse.

 America is in a crisis — deaths from cocaine, opioids and other prescription medicines are all up.